Romanisation of Malayalam: ITRANS

 ITRANS is an ASCII scheme which does not use diacritics for transliteration to Latin script.

 National Library at Kolkata romanisation

 The "National Library at Kolkata romanisation" is one of the most widely used transliteration schemes in dictionaries and grammars of Indo-Aryan languages and Dravidian languages including Malayalam.
 This transliteration scheme is also known as '(American) Library of Congress' scheme and is nearly identical to one of the possible ISO 15919 variants.
 The scheme is an extension of the IAST scheme that is used for transliteration of Sanskrit.

 ISO 15919

-ISO 15919 "Transliteration of Devanagari and related Indic scripts into Latin characters" is one of a series of international standards for romanization.
+ISO 15919 "Transliteration of Devanagari and related Indic scripts into Latin characters" is one of a series of international standards for romanisation.
 It was published in 2001 and uses diacritics to map the much larger set of consonants and vowels in Brahmic scripts to the Latin script.